AndroidModLoader/JPatch/README.md

  - re3: Correct clouds rotating speed
  - re3: Free the space for an object by deleting temporary objects from pool if not enough space
  - FixRadar: Radar outline is not forced to be in pure black color
+ - B1ack_Wh1te: Entering the bike from the front no more misplaces CJ on the Z axis

 **Since v1.8.1**
  - SilentPatch: Impound garages